ecdeng/openface_ros/README.md

 # OpenFace for ROS

+Branched version of OpenFace for ROS from @interaction-lab on 12/17/16.
+Use this for projected face build.

 This is a small ROS node that exposes OpenFace over ROS.
 In particular, given a image of a face, it will output:
   * Eye Gaze Vectors
   * Head Pose